One-loop corrections in Maxwell-metric-affine bumblebee gravity: Bumblebee model in Palatini approach

+where contravariant tilded tensorial quantities denote that their indices were raised using $h^{\mu\nu}$ {and $\tilde{V}$ is a function of $B_{\mu}, X$ and $ h_{\mu\nu}$}.
+Note that the gravitational sector, in the Einstein-frame representation, reduces to GR (of the auxiliary metric), while the matter sector is modified.
+It happens because the non-minimal interaction between the bumblebee and the connection, in the gravity sector of \eqref{bumblebee}, is now shifted to the new modified matter sector in this representation (\ref{eframe}), which in turn involves unconventional vector-vector interactions.
+As pointed out in \cite{ourbumb2019}, the Einstein-frame representation is useful for investigating the weak field regime, which means neglecting the Newtonian and post-Newtonian effects (turning off the curvature effects) and only maintaining the nonmetricity ones.

-where $X \equiv g^{\mu\nu}B_{\mu}B_{\nu}$.
-Now, in order to proceed with a perturbative description of our theory, we assume particle physics scenarios that correspond to the weak gravitational field regime.
-In this context, the auxiliary metric $h_{\mu\nu}=\eta_{\mu\nu}$\footnote{Since the auxiliary metric fulfills a set of Einstein-like field equations, then they are not affected by local distributions of matter and energy}.
-On the other hand, the physical (spacetime) metric $g_{\mu\nu}$ gets local contributions of the energy density stemming from the bumblebee field whose explicit form in the weak-field limit, up to second-order in $\xi$, is
+Now, in order to proceed with a perturbative description of the theory, we assume particle physics scenarios that correspond to the weak gravitational field regime.
+In this context, the auxiliary metric is $h_{\mu\nu}=\eta_{\mu\nu}$ and $\xi\ll 1$.
+On the other hand, the physical (spacetime) metric $g_{\mu\nu}$ gets local contributions of the energy density stemming from the bumblebee field (contributions of the nonmetricity tensor).
+To see this in more detail, let us invert \eqref{hmn}, we have